-- 1. Schedule a fact-finding meeting to collect pertinent information on the specific issue(s) that have allegedly occurred. - 2.
-Offer the employee the opportunity to provide information related to the situation and identify any circumstances impacting their ability to perform or behave according to established requirements and standards. - 3.
-Take appropriate action regarding any necessary system redesigns and/or individual accountability. - 4.
-Determine if corrective action or disciplinary action is appropriate. - a.
-Corrective actions should be documented as described above. - b.
-Disciplinary actions should be documented using a standard Disciplinary Action Form. - Leaders are to provide clear expectations and steps to employees to correct specific behavior or performance issues with a focus on immediate and sustained improvement and employee success. - ii.
-Depending on the nature of the offense, the employee's supervisor/manager reserves the right to skip steps, with Human Resources approval, at their discretion. - iii.
+- iii.
 Employees who received a Suspension in the last 12-months, or who are on a Last chance agreement/Final warning stage, are not eligible for promotion or transfer to another department.
-Additionally, they may not be eligible for a merit increase. - c.
+Additionally, they may will not be eligible for a merit increase. - c.
 For at-risk and reckless behavior, immediate disciplinary action may be taken.
-The level of action that is appropriate for the situation will be determined by the employee's department head in collaboration with Human Resources. - d.
-All terminations must be approved by Human Resources and the City Administrator prior to execution. - e.
-The direct supervisor/manager and employee, and union rep if applicable, should sign and date the completed disciplinary action form. - i.
+The level of action that is appropriate for the situation will be determined by the employee's department head Library Director in collaboration with the Library's Human Resources Committee and/or City Human Resources. - d.
+All terminations must be approved by Human Resources and the City Administrator the Library Director and Library Board of Trustees. - e.
+The direct supervisor/manager and employee, and union rep if applicable, should sign and date the completed form. - i.
 If the employee refuses to sign, the supervisor/manager should note that fact on the form. - ii.
 In all cases where an employee is requested to sign the form, the employee's signature does not constitute their agreement with the action but does signify that the employee acknowledges receipt and understanding of the action. - 5.
-Advise the employee of resources and programs available for their assistance (i.e. EAP).

-- 6. Ensure a signed copy of the disciplinary action form, and PIP if applicable, is provided to the employee and submitted to HR to be added to the employee's personnel file. - a.
+Advise the employee of resources and programs available for their assistance (i.e. EAP). - 6.
+Ensure a signed copy of the disciplinary action form, including PIPs, is provided to the employee and submitted to City HR to be added to the employee's personnel file. - a.
 The employee may write her/his own comments to be included with or attached to the corrective action documentation and included in their personnel file.

 Note: Once discipline is given, it cannot be changed outside of the appeal process (i.e. because of an employee's request or a manager's remorse).
 By following the above steps, you eliminate the need to alter or withdraw the action.
-Concerns and disputes will be handled consistent with the established G6 Appeal policy.
+Concerns and disputes will be handled consistent with the established G-6 Appeal policy.

-Additional Information
+I. Additional Information

 Depending on the situation, a terminated employee may be accompanied back to their workstation to collect their personal belongings and then escorted off the premises.
-Managers are responsible for securing all City owned equipment (ID badge, keys, PDA, etc.) from the employee before they leave the premises.
+Managers are responsible for securing all Library/City owned equipment (ID badge, keys, City-owned cell phones, etc.) from the employee before they leave the premises.

-Managers should also immediately follow up with IT in order to remove the employee's access to the City's information technology systems.
+Managers should also immediately follow up with Library IT in order to remove the employee's access to the Library's/City's information technology systems.

-This policy does not supersede any discipline related language that may be found within our current collective bargaining agreements.
+This policy does not supersede any discipline related language that may be found within current collective bargaining agreements.

-Approved this \\\\ day of \\\\\, 2020.

-Passed this \\\\ day of \\\\\, 2020.

-ATTEST:

-Mayor

-City Clerk
+Approved by the Library Board 10/8/2020

+SUBJECT: CORRECTIVE AND DISCIPLINARY Issued: 10-08-20 No: G-3

+ACTION

+Supersedes: None Page: 6 of 6

 Appendix

-DISCIPLINARY ACTION FORM
+DISCIPLINARY ACTION FORM (SAMPLE)

-- Verbal Reprimand
+Verbal ReprimandWritten Reprimand

-- Written Reprimand

-- Suspension dates: \\\\\\
+Waukesha PublicLibrary Suspension dates: Termination

-- □ Termination

-DATE: 8/12/20
+DATE: 3/18/20

-TO: Jane Doe, Assistant
+TO: Employee Name

-FROM: Tommy Tester, Manager
+FROM: Manager Name

 1. Specific Performance/Behavior Noted:

 2. Previous Action Taken:

-3. Expectations and Resources to Improve Performance:
+3. Expectations and Resources to Improve Performance: •

-4. Consequences if Expectations Are Not Met and Maintained:
+4. Consequences if Expectations Are Not Met and Maintaine d:

+<
-Employee Signature Date

-Note: Employee signature does not mean agreement, only that you have

-received this information.
+Employee Signature Date S Note: Employee signature does not mean agreement, only that you have received this information.
+S upervisor's Signature Date

-Supervisor's Signature

-Date

 Employee comments (if applicable):